By the end of this section, you will be able to:

 SolutionThe change in potential energy is equal to the change in rotational kinetic energy, .

 At the top of the swing: .
-At the bottom of the swing,
+At the bottom of the swing, with respect to the lowest point the rod swings.

 At the top of the swing, the rotational kinetic energy is .
 At the bottom of the swing, .
 Therefore: